m-x-k/m-x-k.website/_posts/2017-08-11-Kubernetes-administration-techniques.md

 kubectl get pods -n <NAMESPACE>     # Get all pods with the matching namespace
 ```

 There many ways that you can use this feature.
-For instance you can assign namespaces per individual or you could assign a namespace for a particular environment such dev, test or prod.
+For instance you can assign namespaces per individual or you could assign a namespace for a particular environment such as dev, test or prod.
 Another option is to extend the concept of namespaces for a particular environment so for example in dev have a namespace for each individual team, in prod this might be at an application level due to the number of pods required for a live environment.

 You can also use namespaces to determine quotas out-of-the-box with namespaces which you will see in the next section.